skybert/skybert-net/src/craftsmanship/mean-load-testing.md

 - HTTP connector settings out of sync with other components
 - Integrations with 3rd party systems stall
-- Basically, with any scarce resource you thought the app would recycle when you write object.close(), will potentially come back and bite you.
+- Basically, with any scarce resource you thought the app would recycle when you write `connection.close()`, will potentially come back and bite you since your app spends longer _actually_ closing it than what you assume in your code.

 The world is mean, so prepare your app by using a mean testing tool.
 My favourite is